wbishopJanelia/janelia_core/README.md

 # janelia_core
-Core code for work at Janelia
+Core code for William Bishop's work at Janelia